Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Everything was fucked, and they *knew* it was fucked.
 That was the start.

 An enterprising male like Yeego thrived in situations like that.
-While everyone else was running around with their tails on fire, Yeego had sat down and...thought.
+While everyone else was running around with their tails on fire, Yeego had sat down and... thought.
 Carefully.

 Life crystallized into simple facts.
 Facts like which courses of action were more likely to result in survival, both in the short term and the long term.
-Which was the foundation of all civilization, of course...and therein lay his course of action.
+Which was the foundation of all civilization, of course... and therein lay his course of action.

 If the civilization that had permitted his own livelihood was collapsing around their ears, then they needed a *new* civilization.
 They needed stability, leadership, somebody who could fill them with confidence that tomorrow was going to have water, food, and willing females in it.
 Gaoians who didn’t have those things would swiftly abandon all pretense of civilized behavior until they were either dead, or had secured them.